-30 June 2020 Notes 2020 2019
+30 June 2021 Notes 2021 2020

 12. PROPERTY, PLANT AND EQUIPMENT

 Freehold land

-At fair value 2,200 2,200
+At fair value 2,500 2,200

 Buildings on freehold land

 At cost 1,022 1,022

-Less Provision for depreciation 736 711
+Less Provision for depreciation (762) (736)

-286 311
+Total buildings on freehold land 260 286

-Total freehold land and buildings 2,486 2,511
+Total freehold land and buildings 2,760 2,486

 Plant and equipment

-At cost 1,974 2,114
+At cost 2,183 1,974

-Less Provision for depreciation 1,641 1,794
+Less Provision for depreciation (1,760) (1,641)

-Total plant and equipment 333 320
+Total plant and equipment 423 333

 Total property, plant and equipment

-At cost 2,996 3,136
+At cost 3,205 2,996

-At fair value 2,200 2,200
+At fair value 2,500 2,200

-Less Provision for depreciation 2,377 2,505
+Less Provision for depreciation (2,522) (2,377)

-Total written down amount 2,819 2,831
+Total written down amount 3,183 2,819

-a) The valuation of land was performed during the COVID-19 pandemic, with limited market activity and low sales volumes.
-The valuation report acknowledged that past cycles indicate a lag for property markets to react to economic events, and that the extent of any decline in value is presently uncertain, and may depend on the length of the COVID-19 pandemic.
-While the valuation report does not indicate impairment of land and buildings, it does present estimation uncertainty regarding the increased valuation of the land and buildings.
+a) While the valuation report does not indicate impairment of land, it does present estimation uncertainty regarding the increased valuation of the land.
 The valuation is performed as at the current date of valuation only.
 The fair value assessed may change significantly and unexpectedly over a relatively short period of time (including as a result of factors that the Valuer could not reasonably have been aware of as at the date of valuation).
-The Bank has determined that the carrying amount of land and buildings, and the fair value are not materially different.
-The Valuation is based on specific assumptions that appear reasonable based on current local market sentiment and forecasts, notwithstanding the market uncertainty resulting from the current COVID-19 environment.
+The Bank has determined that the carrying amount of land, and the fair value are not materially different.
+The Valuation is based on specific assumptions that appear reasonable based on current local market sentiment and forecasts.